ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-rhm.md

 - You are responsible for the management of health monitoring, logging, and resource usage of your blockchain components.
 - IBM Support for Hyperledger Fabric is not supported on OpenShift Online.
 - Mutual TLS is not supported between your applications and your blockchain nodes.
-- You cannot use the extended support release(EMC Symmetrix for R) version of Firefox to log in to the IBM Support for Hyperledger Fabric console.
+- You cannot use the extended support release(EMC Symmetrix for R) version of Firefox to log in to the Fabric Operations Console.

 ## Before you begin
 {: #deploy-ocp-rhm-prerequisites}